RomeTravel Guide

 Eateries in Italy have specific operating hours, so try to eat around the same time that the locals do.
 In Rome, food is served from around noon until 3pm for lunch and dinner service starts at 8pm.
 You don't need to eat a three-course meal every time and coffee is often drunk at the end of the meal, not with food (unless it's breakfast).

 Electrical sockets in Italy are made for plugs with two or three round pins.
 The voltage is typically between 220V and 240V.
-Despite this difference, you should still be able to use your Australian devices during your Roman vacation – just be sure to pack an adapter in your luggage along with your devices.
+Despite this difference, you should still be able to use your Australian devices during your Roman holiday – just be sure to pack an adapter in your luggage along with your devices.

 Rome's international airport is named after the multi-talented Leonardo da Vinci.
 It has five terminals, each one servicing specific carriers.
 To get to and from the airport, there's an express train as well as fixed-fare white taxis, shuttle buses to the central terminal, and regular blue buses.
 If you want to ride the bus, be sure to purchase a ticket (commonly sold at tobacco stores).